Tyler O'Neill Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers' 4.72 team ERA ranks 23rd across all MLB pitching staffs.
+- The Dodgers have the 23rd-ranked team ERA across all league pitching staffs (4.72).

-- Dodgers pitchers combine to give up 30 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Dodgers rank 17th in baseball in home runs allowed (30 total, 1.2 per game).

-- May gets the start for the Dodgers, his sixth of the season.
-He is 2-1 with a 3.07 ERA and 19 strikeouts in 29 1/3 innings pitched.
+- Kershaw (4-1) gets the starting nod for the Dodgers in his sixth start of the season.
+He's put together a 2.32 ERA in 31 2/3 innings pitched, with 32 strikeouts.

-- His most recent appearance came on Saturday against the Chicago Cubs, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing two hits.
+- In his most recent outing on Sunday against the Chicago Cubs, the lefty threw six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.